SeniorZas/Journey-to-HamsterHalla/README.md

-# Global Game Jam USEK 2024
+# Journey to HamsterHalla
+Videogame developed in 3 days in GGJ Santiago CL 2024